 - A corporation over which the Hong Kong entity has control

 - A corporation that has control over the Hong Kong entity; or

 - A corporation under the same control as the Hong Kong entity

-- A person who controls a corporate company and any partner of that person, and, where either that person is a natural person, any relative of that person;
+- A person who controls a corporate company and any partner of that person, and where either that person is a natural person, any relative of that person;

 - A director or principal officer of that company or corporate company of that company; and any relative of any such director or officer;

-- Any partner of the company and, where such partner is a natural person, any relative of such partner;
+- Any partner of the company and, where such partner is a natural person, any relative of such partner.

-4. DTA to reduce withholding tax
+5. How to reduce Hong Kong withholding tax

 Have you heard of Hong Kong double taxation agreements?

 Those can help you avoid the double taxation of income, as well as adjust the tax rights between Hong Kong and other jurisdictions.

 Hong Kong has concluded over 40 Comprehensive DTAs (Double Tax Agreements).
 Under such agreements, residents of participating countries can enjoy tax relief and reduction for tax liability levied on the same type of income.

 So, depending on a case-by-case basis, you can have a chance to enjoy a foreign tax deduction on specified interest and gains.
 This might happen if you provide sufficient proof that such tax has been paid elsewhere in a place outside HK with which Hong Kong have made DTA.

 - Withheld tax amount is applicable to 2 types of payment: on royalties/license fees, and payments paid to entertainers/sportsmen.

 - Taxpayers can make use of comprehensive DTAs that Hong Kong has signed with many other countries to reduce Hong Kong WHT.